noisae/versiony/README.md

 ```

-Take the version in version.json For this version, set the major version to 1, then write this to package.json and bower.json.
-So, fo version.json containing "4.5.6" the script below will write 1.5.6 to package.json and bower.json.
+Take the version in version.json.
+For this version, set the major version to 1, then write this to package.json and bower.json.
+So, for version.json containing "4.5.6" the script below will write 1.5.6 to package.json and bower.json.
 If you also want to update version.json, simply add a .to() call anywhere after the major(1)

 ```js
     versiony